Separable Expansions for Covariance Estimation: Methodology

+Utilizing these formulas together with Lemma~\ref{lem:PIP_basic_properties}, one obtains Algorithm~\ref{alg2}, working efficiently at the level of data.

 The immense popularity of the separability assumption stems from the computational savings it entails.
-While our model can be estimated (note that the convergence rate of the generalized power iteration method is linear) and stored with the same costs as the separable model (times $R$, of course), its subsequent manipulation requires further investigation.
-In the following section, we discuss how to numerically invert an $R$-separable covariance \eqref{eq:estimator} without explicitly evaluating it.
+These are captured in Table~\ref{tab:complexities}, assuming $K_1 = K_2 = K$ for simplicity.
+Notice the reduced estimation complexity of the separable model.
+Since the convergence rate of the power iteration method is linear, and a single iteration can be evaluated efficiently at the level of data due to \eqref{eq:PIP_on_data}, our approach can also be used to estimate the $R$-separable model with the same efficiency (times $R$, of course).
+Moreover, we will show in the next section that it is possible to apply and (numerically) invert an $R$-separable covariance \eqref{eq:estimator} with the same computational costs as for a separable model.
+Hence the complexities reported in Table~\ref{tab:complexities} for a separable model are also valid for an $R$-separable approximation.

+\begin{remark} To the best of our knowledge, the only approach to efficient estimation of a separable model, which reduces the estimation complexity to that reported in Table~\ref{tab:complexities}, is partial tracing of \cite{aston2017}.
+Partial tracing achieves this complexity by considering only some of the available raw covariances (i.e.\ the cross-products of two sampled entries on the same surface).
+In contrast, our approach uses all the available raw covariances, composing the empirical estimator.
+The computational savings are achieved by reducing the number of necessary operations via the formulas in \eqref{eq:PIP_on_data}.
+Moreover, our estimation procedure facilitates the search for an approximation (either $R$-separable or entirely separable), while the partial tracing estimator lacks any optimality properties, and assumes separability as a model.
+This can be said also for other approaches built upon partial tracing, such as the weakly separable model \citep{lynch2018}. \end{remark}